wp-plugins/flyzoo/readme.txt

 = Can I suggest a feature?  =

-We really care about your feedback and work hard to improve Flyzoo, so your suggestions are welcome!
+We really care about your feedback to improve Flyzoo, so your suggestions are welcome!